“John Wesley [founder of Methodism] said that if you give up witchcraft you must give up the Bible. He is right. The choice is easy.”

 Definition of the Week

-Our Definition of the Week is usually taken from
+Our Definition of the Week is taken from

 The Devil's Dictionaries (Second Edition, revised & expanded): The Best of The Devil's Dictionary, by Ambrose Biercee, and

 The American Heretic's Dictionary, by Chaz Bufe.
-Today's definition is by Bufe.
+This week's definition is by Bufe.

-- Bible Tales for Ages 18 and Up, by G. Richard Bozarth, is now in bookstores and is available online.
-The e-book versions will be available form the usual e-book retailers the week of October 6.
+- Bible Tales for Ages 18 and Up, by G. Richard Bozarth, is now available in bookstores and online as a printed book, and online as an e-book at the usual outlets.

 Bible Tales consists of excerpts from the Terminally Ill Sea Scrolls, discovered in 1947 in Israel by Dr. Sebaceous Piafraus in the same month the Dead Sea Scrolls were discovered.
 The Dead Sea Scrolls became internationally famous, but the Terminally Ill Sea Scrolls were consigned to obscurity, along with their discoverer, who endured decades of ego-bruising neglect.
-Finally, in Bible Tales for Ages 18 and Up, Dr. Piafraus provides us with translations of his scrolls, translations of well known Old Testament stories which he insists are the most authentic versions of the stories because the Jewish eschatological cult that created the Scrolls claimed that they were.
+Finally, decades later, in Bible Tales for Ages 18 and Up, Dr. Piafraus provides us with translations of his scrolls containing well known Old Testament stories, which he insists are the most authentic versions of the stories because the Jewish end-times cult that created the Scrolls claimed that they were.
 These stories are more fully developed than in the Old Testament and are humorous, though some parts are appalling, because Bible stories often are appalling.

-- Provocations: Don't Call Them Libertarians, AA Lies, and Other Incitements, by Chaz Bufe, is back from the printer and will be available in bookstores and online the week of October 6.
-The e-book versions will be available by the end of October.
+- Provocations: Don't Call Them Libertarians, AA Lies, and Other Incitements, by Chaz Bufe, is now available in bookstores and online as a printed book, and online as an e-book at the usual outlets.

-- We have several ongoing special offers on our books page.
+- We have several ongoing special offers also listed on our books page.

 - Publishers Weekly reviewed our recent science fiction novel, The Watcher, by Nicholas P. Oakley.
 It's a fine coming-of-age tale with well drawn characters in a far-future setting, brimming with social and political questions on technology, primitivism, ecology, and the uses and misuses of consensus process.